VoxelDavid/lua-style-guide/README.md

   local superPower = SuperPower.new()
   ```

 - Group top-level variables by services, dependencies, constants, and globals.
-Separate each group by a space.
+Separate each group by a line space.

   ```lua
   -- bad